 Eau Terre Environnement Research Centre

-The Centre Eau Terre Environnement (Research Centre on Water, Earth, and the Environment) involves 40 professors who work to improve the protection, conservation, and development of natural resources.
+The Eau Terre Environnement Research Centre (Research Centre on Water, Earth, and the Environment) involves 40 professors who work to improve the protection, conservation, and development of natural resources.
 They work with a multidisciplinary approach that they believe is crucial for creating the global vision necessary for the understanding and sustainable management of water and land resources.

 With an annual budget of $26 million, $13 million of which comes from grants, subsidies, and research contracts, the Centre has cutting edge laboratories and facilities dedicated to the development of environmental technologies.